 - Total expenses = $3,000 + $2,000 = $5,000/month, or $60,000/year

-Many financial advisors suggest you’ll need at least 25 times your annual expenses to achieve financial independence.
+Many financial advisors suggest you’ll need at least 25 times your annual living expenses to achieve financial independence.
 This number comes from the 4% rule, which states that a savings withdrawal rate of 4% should allow your savings to last over 25 years (the typical retirement time span).

 Using the numbers above, this would equal: